brnrd/vegetalope/src/routes/tv-shows.md

 title: TV shows
 date: 2022-01-05 08:38
 author: brnrd
-template: article.pug
 ---

-A raw, non-exhaustive, list of TV shows we liked.
+A raw non-exhaustive list of TV shows we liked.

 The list: